Have you met Mr. Chang?

 By Anne Sharp

-He's a very popular character role-played by Twitch streamer Lord Kebun in the NoPixel server's version of Grand Theft Auto.* In early performances as Mr. Chang, Lord Kebun used the crude method of reversing Ls and Rs to suggest a Chinese accent.
-But as the character evolved, Chang’s accent also evolved into an ethnically nonspecific phonological disorder in which crack becomes cwack and masturbation maskabatan (both of which Mr. Chang likes very much).
-People who call him Chinese are now indignantly informed that he’s Puerto Rican.
+He's a very popular character role-played by Twitch streamer Lord Kebun in the NoPixel server's version of Grand Theft Auto.* In early performances as Mr. Chang, Lord Kebun used the crude method of reversing Ls and Rs to suggest an Asian accent.
+But as the character evolved, Chang’s accent also evolved into an ethnically nonspecific speech disorder in which crack becomes cwack and masturbation maskabatan (both of which Mr. Chang likes very much).
+People who call him Chinese are now indignantly informed that he's Puerto Rican.

 His handsome face aged by years of hard living and a persistent stubble he doesn’t have time to shave, he dresses mostly in classic black menswear, his favorite wardrobe piece being a leather jacket as beat up looking as he is.
 Sometimes when a statement is called for he makes an appearance wearing just Rugrats underpants or camo print briefs with matching body paint.
-Though he still has a fine head of mostly intact silver hair, he usually has it dyed the sort of unflattering auburn common among West Coast immigrants trying to fit in with the Anglos.
+His hair and brows are usually dyed the sort of unflattering auburn common among West Coast immigrants trying to fit in with the Anglos.
 He is a heavy drug user and adrenaline junkie skilled at urban combat and martial arts.
 His spirit animal is the dragon.